qjhart/jeepster/diary.md

 Also cleaned the back a bit.
 There is quite a bit of rust in the interior of the car.
 Need a plan for that.

-We started some molassess soaks as a test.
+We started some molasses soaks as a test.

+I'm thinking that we can use birch plywood panels in the interior of the car.  sand blasted aluminum is another idea.